imwally/nvram/README.md

 ## How to Use

-You can use a textfile containing "name value" value strings for setting variables.
+You can use a textfile containing "name value" strings for setting variables.

 __Disable autoboot__